explosion/projects/tutorials/ner_double/README.md

 If you've already trained the components separately, letting them keep their own tok2vec layers will be the easiest option.
-The main downside is it will increase the size of your model.
+The main downside is it will increase the size of your pipeline.
 That's what we've done for this example since the drug NER and core NER were trained separately.

-Sharing a tok2vec layer will reduce model size, but normally if you can train the models together it might be worth combining their annotations to produce just one NER component instead.
-Usually combining all annotations will work better than training separate models, so it's worth training a simple model just to check performance, even if you don't expect it to work.
+Sharing a tok2vec layer will reduce pipeline size, but normally if you can train the pipelines together it might be worth combining their annotations to produce just one NER component instead.
+Usually combining all annotations will work better than training separate components, so it's worth training a simple model just to check performance, even if you don't expect it to work.

-An example situation where sharing a tok2vec layer but training different models would make sense is if your labels don't interact much, and one group of labels has much more data than another group.
+An example situation where sharing a tok2vec layer but training different components would make sense is if your labels don't interact much, and one group of labels has much more data than another group.
 If you have enough data for all labels, but some are much more numerous, it's possible (though not guaranteed) that they could be ignored by your model in favor of more common labels.

 While based on a description of your data it might be possible to predict the optimal approach, in general the best thing is to actually try a few different